-I mean, as a Work at Home Woman, I already enjoy considerable work/life balance.
+I mean, as a work-at-home woman, I already enjoy considerable work/life balance.
 So, are legitimate vacation days really that important?
-Apparently they weren’t because in 2011, I forfeited 8 vacation days.
+Apparently, they weren’t because, this past year, I forfeited eight vacation days.
 That’s right.
 E.I.G.H.T. days!
 When my HR Team made me aware of this fact, I stopped and reflected on it.

 - What do I need to do to make some changes in this area of my professional life?

 For today’s post, I’ve decided to examine my top 8 reasons for passing on my vacation time (one for each day I forfeited).
-Hopefully you will relate to a few of them, too.

-There Is No One Else to Do the Work
+1. There Is No One Else to Do the Work

 This is my top excuse for not taking vacation time.
-I have some tasks or clients I manage on my own, and in my estimation, it would involve a ton of work ahead of my vacation and a ton of work afterward in order to keep things moving … so why bother?
+I have some tasks or clients I manage on my own, and in my estimation, it would involve a ton of work ahead of my vacation and a ton of work afterward to keep things moving … so why bother?
 The fact of the matter is, whether you are an entrepreneur or work for someone else, this is a TERRIBLE business model to have.
 If there is no one else that can be a back up to you, what would happen to the business if some emergency came up and you HAD to be away?
 It just makes sense to take a little time and bring someone else up to speed on what you are doing.
 You can motivate them by offering to do the same when they take time off.

-I Want To Demonstrate To My Boss (Customers) That I’m Committed
+2. I Want To Demonstrate To My Boss (Customers) That I’m Committed

 In today’s economy, workers are usually doing the work of 1 ½ to 2 people.
-People feel as if they have to bring as much value as possible to their work in order to keep their jobs or customers.
-But, if we don’t stop to take any time off, we are more likely to burn out and may find ourselves disengaged from our businesses and bitter toward our employer and/or customers.
+People feel as if they have to bring as much value as possible to their work to keep their jobs or customers.
+But, if we don’t stop to take any time off, we are more likely to burn out and may find ourselves disengaged from our businesses and bitter toward our employer and customers.
 And I happen to think that our bosses and customers appreciate and respect us in the long run if we do what we can to preserve our passion, creativity and mental and physical health.

-I Don’t See the Benefit
+3. I Don’t See the Benefit

-Like the points above, there have been some times when I’ve wondered if the cons of taking time off outweighed the pros.
+Like the points above, there have been sometimes when I’ve wondered if the cons of taking time off outweighed the pros.
 But, I think I was minimizing the physical benefits of resting and relaxing.
 There are mental gains to be had, too.
-If we rest and recharge, and allow ourselves time to just think vs. be drawn into the tactical day-to-day of our work, we are more likely to find inspiration or a fresh perspective.
+If we rest and recharge, and allow ourselves time just to think vs. be drawn into the tactical day-to-day of our work, we are more likely to find inspiration or a fresh perspective.
 Plus, we haven’t even touched on the benefits of taking some time to maintain and nurture the relationships that are so important to us (the reason many of us choose to work at home in the first place).

-I Am Saving Days for Things That Might Come Up
+4. I Am Saving Days for Things That Might Come Up

 As the saying goes “Failure to Plan is Like Planning To Fail.”
 The problem with this mindset was that I would quickly forget about my time off until it was too late.
-I’ve combated this by pulling out my calendar, my kids’ school calendars, the holiday schedules etc. and putting something on the books now.
+I’ve combated this by pulling out my calendar, my kids’ school calendars, the holiday schedules, etc. and putting something on the books now.
 If something does come up, I can always reallocate the days off I had planned for later in the year.

-I Can’t Afford A Big Vacation
+5. I Can’t Afford A Big Vacation

 I was not alone with my concerns about spending money on a costly vacation.
 Many other American workers opted to forfeit time off and focus instead on paying down debt or cutting expenses.
 But with a little pre-planning and creativity, I could have still experienced some adventures and spent very little money or nothing at all.
 A small picnic at the park, walk on a local nature trail, or a road trip to a nearby point of interest would have done the trick just as well as an elaborate, expensive vacation.

-Vacation is Like Working Somewhere Else
+6. Vacation is Like Working Somewhere Else

 I am guilty of taking conference calls during my vacation, or being out somewhere with my family with my head down, while I remain fixated on my smartphone.
-Due to my unwillingness to unplug, I was basically still at work, but just working somewhere else and I definitely didn’t come back feeling refreshed or relaxed.
-I know today’s business climate sometimes requires that we stay plugged in while we are away, but, if we set proper expectations with our colleagues and customers, and set some boundaries for ourselves of how often and when we will be willing to check in, I think we can do a better job of really “getting away from it all.”
+Due to my unwillingness to unplug, I was still at work, but just working somewhere else and I didn’t come back feeling refreshed or relaxed.
+I know today’s business climate sometimes requires that we stay plugged in while we are away.
+But, if we set proper expectations with our colleagues and customers, and set some boundaries for ourselves of how often and when we will be willing to check in, I think we can do a better job of really “getting away from it all.”

-I Don’t Need That Many Days Off
+7. I Don’t Need That Many Days Off

-According to a report released by the World Tourism Organization (and reported on CNN World), the average Italian worker enjoys the most vacation days with 42 days off, followed by France with 37 days, Germany with 35, Brazil with 34, the United Kingdom with 28, Canada with 26 and Korea and Japan both with 25.
+According to a report released by the World Tourism Organization, (and reported on CNN World), the average Italian worker enjoys the most vacation days with 42 days off.
+This is followed by France with 37 days, Germany with 35, Brazil with 34, the United Kingdom with 28, Canada with 26 and Korea and Japan both with 25.
 The United States was pulling up the rear with the average worker getting 13 days off.

-Hard Work is the American Way
+8. Hard Work is the American Way

 So … we work more.
 Isn’t that the American Way?
-We’ve always worked pretty hard and it has paid off, right?
+We’ve always worked pretty hard, and it has paid off, right?
 Well, we have worn our Puritanical work ethic like a badge of honor.
-Economists say growth in America is not necessarily reflective of our work schedules, anyway, but is tied instead to education, productivity, immigration and investment.
+Economists say growth in America is not necessarily reflective of our work schedules, anyway, but is tied instead to education, productivity, immigration, and investment.
 And many experts insist that a worker’s productivity significantly declines when they fail to take a break to rest and recharge.

 In many places across the country, Spring has sprung.
 If you haven’t already, I challenge you to get your calendar out and commit to some time off.
 And then go ahead and take it.
-Unplug your phone, stay off the email, and proudly spend your time resting, relaxing and reconnecting with those around you.
+Unplug your phone, stay off the email, and proudly spend your time resting, relaxing, and reconnecting with those around you.